 What will I miss out on if I don’t get an international health insurance plan?

 If you do not get international health insurance and you face a medical emergency abroad, you may not be able to get the right treatment you need.

-You could also be landed with paying out of pocket for any immediate hospitalisation, which can lead to expensive medical bills.
+You could also be landed with paying out of pocket for any immediate hospitalization, which can lead to expensive medical bills.

-When you are researching international health insurance plans, remember to keep the following four factors in mind:
+When you are researching global health insurance plans, remember to keep the following four factors in mind:

 1- Area of coverage